aneuraz/DWHtools2/Readme.md

 The first thing to do to use this package is to create a text file containing the information for the connection to the database.
 Here is a description of this file:

-- driverClass: The Oracle JDBC driver class that implements the java.sql.Driver interface
+- driverClass: The Oracle/Postgres JDBC driver class that implements the java.sql.Driver interface
 - classPath: The path to the driver
 - connectPath: The connection path to the database
 - dbuser: The database user